 - 8.43 Pupils with medical conditions will be properly supported so that they have full access to education at our school.
 This includes school trips and physical education. - 8.44 If a member of staff is concerned or uncertain about the amount or type of medication being given to a pupil, this should be discussed with the appropriate senior colleague at the earliest opportunity.
 When administering first aid, wherever possible, staff should ensure that another adult is present, or aware of the action being taken.
-Parents/carers will always be informed when first aid has been administered. - 8.45 At our school we safeguard children with medical conditions through implementing medical plans, working with medical professionals and parents.
+Parents/carers will always be informed when first aid has been administered. - 8.45 At our school we safeguard children with medical conditions through At our school we safeguard children with medical conditions through our Supporting Pupils with Medical Conditions policy.
+Where a pupil has been identified with a medical condition, a meeting is arranged between the parent/carer and the Pastoral Manager.
+During this meeting a medical plan is completed which outlines conditions, medication and emergency situations as well as the action necessary.
+This information is loaded onto CPOMs and the pupil's file.
+A medical list is provided to staff and stored inside each classroom cupboard and office detailing pupil names, medical conditions and medication e.g. asthma, eczema etc. Where a pupil has a more serious or life threatening condition, e.g. epilepsy, anaphylaxis a detailed plan is created and distributed to staff.
+Copies are kept inside classroom cupboards and offices.
+First Aiders are trained in supporting these medical issues, where additional training may be required e.g. insulin management this is arranged by the Pastoral Manager.
+As all pupils are taught that we are all made in the image and likeness of God and that our differences make us unique and special, our curriculum offer ensures that pupils with medical conditions are protected from bullying or abuse.